kylemcdonald/kylemcdonald.net/psac/story.md

 I was working off my girlfriend's old Thinkpad, but if it was going to be months until I got my computer back, I would need to buy a decent replacement.
 I decided to go to the Apple Store and see what was in stock.
 Sitting on a couch answering emails was not a good way to burn off adrenaline.

 I took the A train to 14th Street and hoped they didn't recognize me.
-When I walked in, there were two employees talking to each other that turned towards me to see if I need help.
+When I walked in, there were two employees talking to each other that turned towards me to see if I needed help.
 I was certain one had a smirk on his face.
 He walked away, and I talked to the other.
 They didn't have the right model in stock.

 I went for a walk.
 Sitting in a park by the Hudson, I got a call from the EFF.
 They had some immediate advice: don't talk to anyone.
 No interviews, no replies on Twitter, no comments on blogs.
 They weren't sure if they could take the case, but they would try to find someone for me.